zannloo/tp/docs/UserGuide.md

 #### Example(s):

-- If a student in `grp-001` of StudentId `0010Y` changes his phone number, you could execute the following command at the directory `~/grp-001`, to make the necessary changes.
+- If a student in `grp-001` with the StudentId `0010Y` changes his phone number, you could execute the following command at the directory `~/grp-001`, to make the necessary changes.
   - `edit 0010Y --phone 91919191`